-The demand for critical thinking has precipitated its introduction as AS and A level courses in a number of UK schools, whilst many prestigious universities and business schools around the world measure critical thinking ability levels in course applicants.
-The GMAT entrance exam for MBA courses has a section measuring CTA.
+The demand for critical thinking precipitated its introduction as AS and A level courses in a number of UK schools, whilst many prestigious universities and business schools around the world measure critical thinking ability levels in course applicants.
+The entrance exam for MBA courses has a section measuring CTA.
+All trainee barristers must sit a critical thinking exam in the UK.